Ballingarry Thurles - Old Church graveyard

 Lough Derg - Castle Biggs

-This abomination with cloven hooves protects a hidden hoard of treasure.
+This abomination with cloven hooves protects a hidden hoard of treasure somewhere near this house.

 Lough Derg - Waters of the lake